shpml/fundamentals/03_chapter/11_assesment.md

 3) Because the cards will all look similar (if they looked different, you'd be able to cheat in the memory game!), you'll create CSS that shares a similar style across multiple elements.
 Therefore, you'll want to utilize the more general selector, `class`.

-All card elements will share certain characteristics, such as width, border-radius, etc., so we can go ahead and define these CSS properties to the class `card`.
+All card elements will share certain characteristics, such as width, border-radius, etc., so we can go ahead and define these CSS properties to the class "card."

   * Assign a class called "board" to the first `div`.